Dylan Minnette: Music

-Minnette is the singer and rhythm guitarist in the band Wallows, with Cole Preston (drums) and Braeden Lemasters (singer, guitar).
+Minnette is the singer, rhythm guitarist, and bassist in the band Wallows, with Cole Preston (drums) and Braeden Lemasters (singer, guitar).
 Before 2017, they were known as the Feaver and later the Narwhals.
 They performed at Summer Meltdown, a concert for autism awareness in 2010 and won a battle of the bands contest the same year, sponsored by 98.7 FM.
 They played at Vans Warped Tour 2011 and have since performed at many Los Angeles venues including the Roxy Theatre and Whisky a Go Go.
 Their song "Bleeding Man" was used in the promo for season 2 of R.L.
 Stine's The Haunting Hour.

 Throughout 2017, they released four singles on Apple Music and Spotify: "Pleaser", "Sun Tan", "Uncomfortable" and "Pulling Leaves Off Trees".
 In 2018, they released their debut EP Spring, including singles "Pictures of Girls" and "These Days".
 They performed "Pictures of Girls" on The Late Late Show with James Corden on May 8, 2018.
 Their debut album, Nothing Happens, was released in March 2019.
 In 2020, they released their second EP Remote, including singles "Nobody Gets Me (Like You)" and "Virtual Aerobics".

-Minnette performed with Wallows at Coachella 2022 which was headlined by Harry Styles, Billie Eilish and The Weeknd x Swedish House Mafia.
+In March 2022, the band released their sophomore album Tell Me That It's Over.
+Minnette performed with Wallows at Coachella 2022 which was headlined by Harry Styles, Billie Eilish and the Weeknd x Swedish House Mafia.
+In 2024, they released their third studio album, Model.